 When she’s not planning dog events, Janice works in the home design industry, and has authored two books, Grand Master Baths (Creative Homeowner) and Everything and the Kitchen Sink: Remodel Your Kitchen Without Losing Your Mind (Andrews McMeel).
 She is currently at work on a dog memoir, Jessie’s Girl.
 She dedicates Canine Camp Getaway of NY to her beloved (and never forgotten) Tiffany dog, to her angel, Jessie, and to Lexie and Kaylee, who every day leave indelible paw prints not only on her clothing, but on her heart.

 Born in Pennsylvania and dumped in a kill shelter when she got too big, Jessie had to overcome some major trust issues with humans when she was first adopted.
 However, she always enjoyed the company of other animals (even helping to rescue an injured squirrel once), so dog activities became a major part of the socialization process once she found her fur-ever home.

 Coming from strong working lines, Jessie shared her Mom’s Type A personality, and it soon became clear that, like most working dogs, she was happiest when she had a job.
-Obedience, retrieving balls and running agility initially filled that void, and later, she expanded her works to include retrieving medicine, water and the cordless phone on command, as well as working with the elderly.
+Obedience, retrieving balls and running agility initially filled that void, and later, she expanded her work to include retrieving medicine, water and the cordless phone on command, as well as working with the elderly.

 A high-drive dog, Jessie found herself entranced by lure coursing (aka ‘crack cocaine for dogs’) and sought out opportunities to engage in various dog sports.
 But Jessie also had a strong social streak, and soon was helping to organize dog get-togethers with neighborhood dogs and everything from hikes to beach trips to holiday parties.